 These grants are aimed at hospitality, hotel, bed & breakfast and leisure businesses.

-It will be up to Local Authorities to determine what precise funding to allocate to each business – the above levels are only an approximate guide.
+It will be up to Local Authorities to determine what precise funding to allocate to each business for LRSG (Open) – the above levels are only an approximate guide.

 A factsheet for Tier 2 grants is available here.